edannenberg/kubler/README.md

     DEFAULT_BUILDER="mytest/alice"
 ```

 If you set this via user config your custom builder is also used for all images in the `kubler` namespace.

-You will need
-to rebuild with '-c' for this to take effect:
+Note: You will need to rebuild with the `-c` arg for this to take effect:

-    $ kubler build -c mytest/figlet
+    $ kubler build -c mytest

 #### New Builder from Scratch